nav97/Twitter-Profile-Analytics/README.md

 # Tweet-Analyzer

 ### Installation

+To install all the required libraries:
 ```sh
 pip install -r requirements.txt
 ```
 Requires Python version 2.7+

 ### Usage

+After installing all the required libraries the user must place their Twitter API keys in the `auth.py` file.
+These keys can be obtained from  https://apps.twitter.com/

 ```
 usage: -n <screen_name> [options]